 - Monitor and improve overall quality of care within the practice

 HIMSS Analytics stated that, “The EHR represents the ability to easily share medical information among stakeholders and to have a patient’s information follow him or her through the various modalities of care engaged by that individual.”
-EHRs are designed to be accessed by all people involved in the patients care—including the patients themselves.
+EHRs are designed to be accessed by all people involved in the patients care.
+This includes the patients themselves.
 Indeed, that is an explicit expectation in the Stage 1 definition of “meaningful use” of EHRs.

 With fully functional EHRs, all members of the team have ready access to the latest information allowing for more coordinated, patient-centered care.
 With EHRs: